kierandidi/misato-affinity/README.md

 The preprocessing scripts for the graphs can be found in src/data/processing/.

-## Experiment logging with wandb
+## :chart_with_upwards_trend: Experiment logging with wandb

 To log to wandb, you will first need to log in.
 To do so, simply install wandb via pip with `pip install wandb` and call `wandb login` from the commandline.

 If you are already logged in and need to relogin for some reason, use `wandb login --relogin`.

-## Training a model with pytorch lightning and logging on wandb
+## :mechanical_arm:	Training a model with pytorch lightning and logging on wandb

 To run a model simply use